kunhwiko/concepts/cloud/kubernetes/J-storage.md

     requests:
       storage: 80Gi
   # must match storage class name of persistent volume claim
-  # if storageClassName is empty (""), matches volumes with no storage class name
+  # if storageClassName: "", matches any volume with no storage class name
   # if storageClassName is not specified, default storage class will be used
   storageClassName: example-class
   selector: